lifeike/frontend/README.md

 ## Other thoughts

 - Same user should only be able to add rating for the first time or modify their ratings, however, I did not implmenet this business logic on it, as this is more a demo project
 - I could also use state management tools with reactfire.
-However,
+However, for this small demo without complex data structure, I chose to keep this simply and clear.
+No matter redux/redux-saga/mobx/zustand, I can use them all, also I can implement redux manually which means I know how state management tools work internally.
 - This is the first time I use firebase and reactfire. however, firebase looks like a integration of Auth0 SSO+web socket+altas, which I have used for years.

 ## Development